Should I buy or lease my first car? That’s a natural question when you look at the sticker price of new (or even used) cars.

 Terminating your lease early can cost as much as finishing out the lease term.

 One big upside to leasing is that when the term is up, you can bring your car back to the dealer and get a new car without having to deal with trade-in values or owing more than your car is worth.
 That’s a big plus, but only if you’re comfortable holding on to the car for two to four years.
 Remember: Terminating your lease early can cost as much as finishing out the lease term.

 Another leasing downside: If you decide at the end of your lease term that you want to keep the vehicle, you could pay more than fair market value.
 Here’s why: When you sign a lease, you agree to pay the difference between what the car is worth that day and what the car will be worth when your lease is over, also called the car’s residual value.

 When you sign your lease, many dealerships inflate the car’s residual value so they can give you a lower payment.
-Used car prices are also down, so once your car comes off its lease, its market value has probably taken a hit.
+So once your car comes off its lease, its market value has probably taken a hit.
 Now you’re looking at a gap between what the dealer thinks your car is worth (its residual value) and what its market value is, which means that if you purchase your car coming off the lease, you could pay more than what it’s actually worth.